MekhyW/Facial-Emotion-Classification/README.md

 # Facial-Emotion-Recognition
-Classification model for facial expressions, using Mediapipe
+Very fast and accurate classification model for facial expressions, using Mediapipe.
+Also includes a model for eye closeness recognition.

 ## Project Description